-Moreover, we found - in the data, and in our conversations with business and community leaders - that letting the economy run past what we thought was possible has tremendous benefits, especially for less advantaged groups.8 Individuals who were previously seen as less employable - such as those with less education or experience - were able to get a foothold when economic conditions were sufficiently strong.9
+Moreover, we found-in the data, and in our conversations with business and community leaders-that letting the economy run past what we thought was possible has tremendous benefits, especially for less advantaged groups (see the discussion of the "Fed Listens" initiative).
+Individuals who were previously seen as less employable-such as those with less education or experience-were able to get a foothold when economic conditions were sufficiently strong (Aaronson et al. 2019; Petrosky-Nadeau and Valletta 2019).

-Those same groups - who only lately got a chance to experience the benefits of the longest economic expansion in U.S. history - are now among the hardest hit as we respond to COVID-19.
+Those same groups-who only lately got a chance to experience the benefits of the longest economic expansion in U.S. history-are now among the hardest hit as we respond to COVID-19 (Cajner et al. 2020).
 And this is not a new phenomenon.
-As in so many previous economic cycles, those least advantaged in the labor market are the first to be let go when conditions deteriorate, and the last to be hired when conditions improve.
-11
+As in so many previous economic cycles, those least advantaged in the labor market are the first to be let go when conditions deteriorate, and the last to be hired when conditions improve (Couch and Fairlie 2010; Hoynes, Miller, and Schaller 2012).